Header 1

 ***bold and italic*** or ___bold and italic___

-Unordered lists use symbols like -
+Unordered lists use symbols like -, *, or + for bullet points.

 - Item 1